pnnl/leapR/README.md

-# LEAP
+# MEAP
-Functional Enrichment Analysis for R.
+Multi-omic Enrichment Analysis of Pathways (MEAP) in R